 You can read about more negative effects of bad credit scores here.

 All these negative effects are undesirable, but the biggest problem with having a bad credit score comes to light during a financial emergency.
+If you’re not in a financial emergency and can spare the time, then I’d recommend getting your credit fixed.
+Check out crediful to see how to do that.

 Bad situations and a financial crunch can surprise us at any time, regardless of our credit score.
 Have a good credit score, and you may be well equipped to deal with the emergency – for example, you could easily get a personal loan from the bank to fork out whatever outlays you need.